Navigraph/msfs-navigation-data-interface/README.md

    htmlgauge00=WasmInstrument/WasmInstrument.html?wasm_module=navdata_interface.wasm&wasm_gauge=navdata_interface,0,0,1,1
    ```
    - Note that if you already have a `VCockpit` with `NO_TEXTURE` you can just add another `htmlgauge` to it, while making sure to increase the index
-4. Everything is set!
-All you need to do now is make sure you provide the module with a proper download link.
-More on that [here](/DOCS.md)

 ## Building the Sample Aircraft